 Do you know what is high blood pressure?

 High blood pressure is known as hypertension.
 It is caused by the constriction of arteries or arterioles which results in increased resistance to blood flow.
 It may lead to the rupturing of arteries and internal bleeding.
 It also leads to various health problems.

 How Blood Pressure is measured?

 - Now, the rubber cuff pressure is reduced by deflating it and stethoscope is still placed on the artery.
-The cuff pressure when heart beat is first heard as a soft tapping sound through the stethoscope gives us the systolic pressure.
+The cuff pressure when the heartbeat is first heard as a soft tapping sound through the stethoscope gives us the systolic pressure.

-In this way blood pressure is measured.
-It can also be explained: When high pressure of 200 mm Hg is applied to the arm by the rubber cuff, brachial artery gets closed and no blood flows in it.
-As, a result no tapping sound is heard in the stethoscope placed on the artery because blood is not flowing.
-But when rubber cuff pressure is reduced and becomes equal to the systolic pressure, blood slightly starts flowing through arteries and the first sound heard on the stethoscope.
-Further, when rubber cuff pressure is reduced and becomes equal to diastolic pressure, artery opens up fully, blood flows and the sound finally disappears.
+In this way, blood pressure is measured.
+It can also be explained: When high pressure of 200 mm Hg is applied to the arm by the rubber cuff, the brachial artery gets closed and no blood flows in it.
+As a result, no tapping sound is heard in the stethoscope placed on the artery because blood is not flowing.
+But when the rubber cuff pressure is reduced and becomes equal to the systolic pressure, blood slightly starts flowing through arteries and the first sound heard on the stethoscope.
+Further, when the rubber cuff pressure is reduced and becomes equal to diastolic pressure, the artery opens up fully, blood flows and the sound finally disappears.